-Lender requirement for Refinancing with Cosigner
+Lender requirement for refinancing with a cosigner

 As you know only private lenders offer the option for refinancing, their terms & conditions differ from each other.
 Even though they are different in offering specific services- Citizens Bank is known for its refinancing with cosigners program whereas CommonBond offers to refinance with a cosigner if you fail to qualify without it.

-If you are lacking in any of them, then the lender asks for cosigner to be there so that you can be helped in case of financial hardships.
+If you are lacking in any of them, then the lender asks for a cosigner to be there so that you can be helped in case of financial hardships.

-Improved terms of refinancing - a cosigner who is qualified can make the lender trust you more and can offer you better terms and lower interest rates for your refinanced loan.
+Improved terms of refinancing - A cosigner who is qualified can make the lender trust you more and can offer you better terms and lower interest rates for your refinanced loan.

-Responsibility on cosigner - your each and every action on repayment of the loan will have a direct impact on the cosigner’s report as well.
+Responsibility on cosigner - Your every action on repayment of the loan will have a direct impact on the cosigner’s report as well.
 Your on-time pays to make their credit good and delays will make it low.
 Even if you are making irregular payments but this will impact the cosigner’s DTI ratio and it can impact them if they want to have any mortgage or other kinds of loan.

 The cosigner needs to be very attentive while co-signing anyone’s refinancing options.

-The need for a Cosigner
+The need for a cosigner